Bloop

 Getting Started

-Configuring bloop with Maven projects speeds up developer workflows and gives you access to a modern Scala toolchain, despite Maven traditionally lacking good Scala suppport.
+Configuring Bloop with Maven projects speeds up developer workflows and gives you access to a modern Scala toolchain, despite Maven traditionally lacking good Scala support.

-However, the Maven integration has a few issues that are not being actively worked on.
-If you're a Maven user, please help out and introduce yourself in our Discord channel or comment on one of the open Maven tickets.
+However, the Maven integration has a few issues that are not actively being worked on.
+If you're a Maven user, please help out and introduce yourself in our Bloop Discord channel or comment on one of the open issues in its own repo at scalacenter/bloop-maven-plugin.

 Requirements